List of terms

 Protected mode

-A regime which enables only authorized users (users who have an account assigned in the User Accounts dialog) to work with the station and access data.
+A regime which enables only authorized users (users who have an account created in the User Accounts dialog) to work with the station and access data.

 Raw data file - RAW